Bam6561/AethelResourcePack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Minecraft resource pack created for Aethel SMP.
+Minecraft resource pack created for Aethel SMP S3.5.

-See the [Wiki](https://github.com/Bam6561/AethelResourcePack/wiki/Home) for documentation on its namespaces and guidelines on how to add content in a consistent format.
+See the [Wiki](https://github.com/Bam6561/Aethel_S3.5_ResourcePack/wiki/Home) for documentation on its namespaces and guidelines on how to add content in a consistent format.

 <p align="right"><a href="#top">Back to Top</a></p>